 Steffanie Scott is Associate Professor in the Department of Geography & Environmental Management in the Faculty of Environment at the University of Waterloo.
 She is co-author of the 2018 book, Organic Food and Farming in China: Top-down and Bottom Up Ecological Initiatives.
 Her research unearths land-based sustainability practices, food systems, and organic sector developments in China and Canada.
 Her current research examines the different pathways to ecological agriculture development in Nanjing, China, including both industrialized large-scale and small scale entrepreneurial ecological food production and related initiatives.
 Her research has documented the emergence of the ecological agriculture sector and alternative food networks in China.
 She is also researching the urban food system and urban food security in Nanjing, China through the Hungry Cities Partnership.
 With Zhenzhong Si, she co-founded the LinkedIn group, China’s Changing Food System.

 Steffanie is a board member and past co-chair of the Waterloo Region Food System Roundtable, and co-founder of the Waterloo Food Issues Group.She supervises graduate students in Geography & Environmental Management as well as in Economic Development & Innovation, Environment, Resources & Sustainability and Planning.
 Steffanie has also supervised research on local food systems and local economic development in Ontario.
 Steffanie Scott's doctoral research in the late 1990s examined livelihood vulnerability and access to land among female-headed households and ethnic minorities in the northern uplands of Vietnam.

 Zhenzhong Si's research interests range from food security, food safety and food system sustainability to rural development in China.
-He got his PhD in Geography from University of Waterloo in 2015.
-He is currently Postdoctoral Fellow and Queen Elizabeth Scholar working on the Hungry Cities Partnership to examine urban food security, food safety and food policies in Nanjing, China.
+He got his PhD in Geography from the University of Waterloo in 2015.
+He worked on the Hungry Cities Partnership to examine urban food security, food safety and food policies in Nanjing, China.
 He is currently a postdoctoral fellow researching the Food Security Impacts of COVID-19 at Balsillie School of International Affairs.